CodingAbbas/CodingAbbas/README.md

 ## WELCOME

-Passionate about solving real-world problems using data!

-Economics graduate from the University of Birmingham with a strong foundation in econometrics and statistical modelling.
-Currently building a portfolio of projects that reflect the problems and challenges I encounter throughout my career, uncovering trends, investigating root causes, and translating complex datasets into clear, actionable insights.
+Economics graduate from the University of Birmingham with a strong background in econometrics, statistical modelling, and data analytics.
+I'm passionate about building a portfolio that reflects real-world problems, discovering new trends, investigating anomalies, and translating data into clear and actionable insights.

 &nbsp;